 Healthy soil breeds healthy plants.
-Good soil is dark in colour and crumbly.
+Good soil is dark in color and crumbly.
 In keeping your soil healthy, you must ensure that it is properly drained, has undergone testing, and is fertilized.
 Well-drained soil is optimal for growing roots.
-If your soil it too wet, it will pack together and make it hard for the roots to grow because of lack of space.
+If your soil is too wet, it will pack together and make it hard for the roots to grow because of lack of space.
 Adding compost to your soil improves its nitrogen level and helps plants grow faster.
 It also adds minerals and nutrients to your soil, making it the perfect bed for your plants.
 It’s important to make sure your soil is ready before you start digging.

 2. Water as needed

 Be careful with watering your plants as well as your soil.
 As mentioned above, you don’t want your soil to be soaking wet.
 But you also don’t want your plants to dry out.
 Wetting the leaves doesn’t do much.
 Rather, you can use a rubber hose to water slowly and soak the ground just enough for the soil to be evenly moist.
 As much as possible, water your plants in the morning because wet plants at night are more likely to catch a disease.